jasbee/clock-angle/README.md

 # clock-angle

-Takes in a time from the user and calculates the angle the hands of the clock will be from each other. (written in python 3)
+Function that takes in an hour and a minute input and finds the angle between the two hands of a clock.
+(Written in python 3)